-Note: Write to local HDD is used when you have harddisk or SSD on your client but want to boot from CCBoot and not use local hdd for OS or games.
+Note: Write to local HDD is used when you have harddisk or SSD on your client but want to boot from CCBoot and not use local HDD for OS or games.
 This also helps reduce load on writeback disk on the server.

 Important: Before you enable local write back, make sure that you have connected HDD/SSD in your client PC and has only one partition and is formatted in 32K Allocation unit.
-Or you may experience client restart or freezing.
+Else you may experience client restart or freezing.

 Enable Personal: Allow you to assign personal disk to the client.
 Please refer Use of Personal Disk for further information.